Skip to main content

 Rules.

 The public library is a friendly place for Jeffersonians of all ages to enjoy books and literature; participate in civic life; and take part in cultural and educational activities.
-Any behavior that disrupts the orderly use of the library is prohibited.
-This includes behavior or activities that interfere with:
+Any behavior that disrupts the orderly use or operation of the library is prohibited.

-• The safety of patrons, staff, collections, or facilities; or
+- The safety of patrons, staff, collections, or facilities; or,

 In addition, the following policies are in effect: